shreytheshreyas/tp/docs/UserGuide.md

 ### 3.1.3.
 Selecting a project: `select`

+You want to start working on a certain project such as adding a new task and assigning members to your task.
-Select a new project from the project list and brings user to Project View of specified project.
+This can be accomplished with this command by selecting the project you want to work on from the project list, bringing you to the Project View of the project you have specified.

 > :exclamation: The project must exist before it can be selected.